 Climate Policy Engagement: Toyota receives a grade of D in InfluenceMap’s assessment of corporate engagement on climate change policy, indicating the company has mixed to negative engagement on Paris-aligned climate policy.

-Forecasted 2029 Production: Data from IHS Markit forecasts that by 2029 14% of Toyota’s production will be battery electric vehicles (BEVs), alongside 8% plug-in hybrids (PHEVs), 30% ICE (internal combustion engine) vehicles, 48% hybrids and 0% fuel cell electric vehicles (FCEVs).
+Forecasted 2029 Production: Data from S&P Global Mobility forecasts that by 2029, 17% of Toyota’s production will be battery electric vehicles (BEVs), alongside 7% plug-in hybrids (PHEVs), 27% ICE (internal combustion engine) vehicles, 49% hybrids and 0% fuel cell electric vehicles (FCEVs).

 This compares negatively to the IEA’s 1.5°C scenario, which estimates that 57.5% of all globally produced cars must be either BEV or FCEV by 2030 to meet the 1.5°C global temperature goal.

-Climate Lobbying Overview: Toyota is actively engaged with a variety of climate policy streams globally.
-Despite positive top-line messaging on climate, the company in 2020-22 has consistently opposed regulatory efforts to increase the stringency of emissions and fuel economy standards for vehicles across various regions globally.
-Furthermore, despite support for limited measures to decarbonize the transport sector, Toyota has at times been highly negative on policy mandating the electrification of the automotive sector, appearing to promote an extended role for hybrid vehicles and opposing the long-term phase-out of internal combustion engine-powered vehicles.
+Climate Lobbying Overview: Toyota is actively engaged with a variety of climate policy streams globally in 2021-22.
+Despite positive top-line messaging on climate and limited support for some measures to decarbonize the transport sector, Toyota has mostly negative engagement globally on policy mandating the full electrification of the automotive sector, instead promoting an extended role for ICE-powered vehicles, including hybrids.
+Toyota has opposed numerous policies mandating the long-term phase-out of internal combustion engine (ICE)-powered vehicles, alongside opposing zero-emission vehicle targets, in multiple regions in 2021-22.

 Toyota's full climate policy engagement profile is available here.